 I saw a recipe on Pinterest for a ham glaze of orange marmalade, pineapple juice and brown sugar and I loved it.
 I will do that again.
 We also had grilled pineapple.

 For dessert I made a double layer pavlova and filled it with chocolate whipped cream and more cream on the top and sprinkled with chopped roasted hazelnuts and drizzled with chocolate syrup.
 Even Phil who’s trying to stay perfectly trim had dessert.

-For me, having these wonderful people in my kitchen was way more fun than having things I could photograph.
+For me, having these wonderful people at my table (or in my kitchen) was way more fun than having things I could photograph.
 (Although, having things to photograph would be good too!)

 - 1 to 1½ cups pineapple juice (I drain the juice from sliced pineapple in syrup that I grill to go with the ham)